ktagilbert/rookie-dev/_posts/2015-09-23-responsive-nav-bar.markdown

       $('.menu-item').children().css("color", "#fff");
 {% endhighlight %}

-You'll notice that at the beginning of my if statement, I used the or operator.
-You don't have to include an or statement if you don't need it.
+You'll notice that at the beginning of my 'if' statement, I used the 'or' operator.
+You don't have to include an 'or' statement if you don't need it.
 I include it here because when I tested my nav bar I noticed that on my about page, the first element was actually an image.
-Meaning, I needed the nav to change to back to a white background with black text when it reached this image and when it reached the first <p> tags on a page.
+Meaning, I needed the nav to change to back to a white background with black text when it reached this image and when it reached the first <p> tag on a page.

 For you, it may help to look at your pages and see what elements your nav will hit first.
-It is likely that this will either be the first div tag or the first h1 tag.
+It is likely that this will either be the first div tag or the first <h1> tag.
 Either way, just make sure to include what element will indicate when a style change is needed at the beginning of your if statement.

-Next, you can write your else statement.
-The else statement will provide the css info you need to change when the menu goes back to it's initial state at the top of a window.
+Next, you can write your 'else' statement.
+The else statement will provide the CSS info you need to change when the menu goes back to it's initial state at the top of a window.
 Now, you are not declaring what the menu will look like normally.
 Instead, the else statement will help your menu toggle back to its normal state if a user scrolls *back up* to the top of the screen.

 {% highlight JavaScript %}
     } else {